 What is the Simba Orbit like to sleep under?

-As the weather was cold, I used the Orbit both on top of my existing duvet and underneath it.
-I did not overheat either way and it felt like it regulated my temperature fairly well, though I will re-test in summer.
+As the weather was cold when I first started using it, I used the Orbit both on top of my existing duvet and underneath it.
+I did not overheat either way and it felt like it regulated my temperature fairly well.
+I have used it in summer too – on the hottest days it is a bit much, but I was still using it when outside temperatures were in the low twenties (celsius) at night.
 I loved how it enveloped my body, meaning annoying cold spots and draughts were not a problem.
 So from a temperature point of view, it does the trick.

 Now, did it deliver on the deeper sleep I was promised?
 In short, yes.
 On the whole, I think I sleep fairly well, with my Fitbit telling me I get an average of seven and a half hours a night.
 However, I had been in a pattern of waking around 1am and finding it hard to get back to sleep – blaming an overactive mind on most occasions.
 This had been going on for a few weeks before I tried the Orbit and then the first night I slept under it, I slept through.
 On nights when I did wake, I found it much easier to get back to sleep.